 Last Updated: February 2023 | Article Details: 3437 words (13 – 17 minute read)

 So you want to learn about mixing and mastering?

-In this guide, we’ll tell you all the basics – what it is, how it’s done, the tools involved and a step-by-step workflow to help you improve the sonic qualities of your music, whether it’s an instrumental beat or a full song with vocals.
+In this guide, we’ll tell you all the basics – what it is, how it’s done, the tools involved and a step-by-step workflow to help you improve the sonic qualities of your music, whether it’s an instrumental beat or song arrangement (with or without vocals).

 Learning how to mix and master your music can feel like a dark art at times – and believe me, in some ways it is.

 But don’t be too intimidated.
 You can get a clean, professional sound for your music by following a few basic tenets.